What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 • pasta

-• boiled potatoes (with the exception of quite a bit of raw potatoes)
+• boiled potatoes (with the exception of very little raw potatoes)

 • Simple and regular food is the key to the health of your Chow Chow dog.

-• 8 ocloc'k- cottage cheese with bifidokefir, acidofolin with bifidoflora or fermented baked milk with bifidoflora.
+• 8 ocloc'k- cottage cheese with bifidokefir, acidofoline with bifidoflora or fermented baked milk with bifidoflora.

 • 12 hours- dry food, pre-soaked.

-• 16 hours- cottage cheese with bifidokefir, acidofolin with bifidoflora or fermented baked milk with bifidoflora
+• 16 hours- cottage cheese with bifidokefir, acidofoline with bifidoflora or fermented baked milk with bifidoflora

 • 20 hours- dry food, pre-soaked

-• 23 hours- meat (raw beef, double-rolled in a meat grinder or finely chopped after 2 months) + porridge (buckwheat) Food volume per feeding ~ 2/3 џ1 cup (~ 150 џ 200 g).
-If the puppy does not eat the food to the end, then one-time portions should be reduced, but the number of feedings should not be reduced.
-If a healthy puppy does not eat the offered food, remove it and offer the same food at the next feeding.
-If the puppy quickly eats the proposed food, then the portion should be slightly increased.
+• 23 hours- meat (raw beef, twice minced or finely chopped after 2 months) + porridge (buckwheat) The amount of food per feeding is ~ 2/3 џ 1 glass (~ 150 џ 200 g).
+If the puppy does not eat the food completely, then the single portions should be reduced, but not the number of feedings.
+If a healthy puppy does not eat the food offered, remove it and offer the same food at the next feeding.
+If the puppy quickly eats the offered food, then the portion should be slightly increased.
 All food should be at room temperature.

-Meat - only beef (later - lamb)! (without bones, preferably without veins for small puppies) - scalded with boiling water or lightly boiled (2-3 minutes), is the main source of protein.
-It is especially necessary for a puppy during a period of intensive growth.
+Meat - only beef (later - lamb)! (boneless, preferably without veins for small puppies) - scalded with boiling water or lightly boiled (2-3 minutes), is the main source of protein.
+The puppy especially needs it during the period of intensive growth.

 After two months